urban backland development 03

 Luis Barragan

-In a nutshell, Paragraph (or Para) 80 is the modern-day version of Para 55 and Para 79, the former of which is derived from Gummer’s Law, named after John Selwyn Gummer, the Tory Environment Secretary who introduced it in 1997.
+In a nutshell, Paragraph (or Para) 84(e) is the modern-day version of Para 55, 79 and Para 80, the former of which is derived from Gummer’s Law, named after John Selwyn Gummer, the Tory Environment Secretary who introduced it in 1997.

 Gummers Law allowed large country houses to be built on former farming land and was met with as much opposition as from the farming gentry as it received praise from the innovative architectural factions.